UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/04-sami_motor.md

 ## Optional
 >some small potato yapping

->the following part will be mainly conceptual, we dont expect you guys to need to implement any of this stuff in RDC or even in the team.

 The following parts may be less useful in general (hence optional) since we have never actually used this motor in the team before, but if you really want to use this motor or learn a bit more, feel free to check it out.

-Also these are going to be purely conceptional.
+Also these are going to be purely conceptual.
 We dont expect any implementation.

 ### Encoder
 >Although I did not want to deal with this, here we are.